I Sold My Heart to the Junkman: Chart Performance

-Other Versions
+Other versions

-In 1962, Lyn Cornell released her cover of the song with Jack Good's eccentric production.
+Gene Ammons covered "I Sold My Heart to the Junkman" on his 1961 release, Up Tight!.
+In 1962, Lyn Cornell released her cover of the song with Jack Good's production.
 Despite gaining airplay on the BBC Light Programme, it did not match her earlier UK Singles Chart appearance with "Never on Sunday".

 Bette Midler covered the song on her 1998 album, Bathhouse Betty.
+The New York Dolls cover it on their 2011 release, Dancing Backward in High Heels.
+Los Angeles retro-funk band Orgone covered it in 2017.